Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/editing/extrude.rst

    Taper example 3.

-In (*Taper example 3*), we see the use of a more irregular taper curve applied to a curve circle.
+In Fig. Taper example 3 we see the use of a more irregular taper curve applied to a curve circle.

 TODO: add some "bevel" extrusion with *Tilt* examples.